tuomaskivioja/python-programming-fundamentals/05/05README.md

 The caveat is that taxes are not calculated on the full gross salary, instead we first deduct a standard deduction and only calculate taxes based on the deducted amount.

-Figures for standard deductions are show in the starter file.
+Standard deduction amounts are different for federal and state taxes - values of these are listed in the starter file

 Lastly, we deduct FICA (Federal Insurance Contributions ) from the salary, but crucially, this is calculated based on gross salary before the standard deduction.